apache/tvm/docs/langref/relay_expr.rst

     }

 Notice that the return type is omitted and will be inferred.

+.. *Note: :code:`where` syntax is not yet supported in the text format.*

 A function may also be subject to one or more type relations, such as in the following: